What Price Should I ask for this trip hammer?

 Pete's Answer:

-Model and size: the 25 pound and 50 pound models sell the best, but if you have a 100- 500 pound hammer, it would command more $.
+-Model and size: the 25 pound and 50 pound models sell the best, but if you have a 100- 500 pound hammer, it would command more $ than the smaller models.

-Condition: Is it in great shape or worn out?
-A freshly and well rebuilt 25 or 50 pound hammer may bring $2500 to $3500.
+-Condition: Is it in great shape or worn out?
+A freshly and well rebuilt 25 or 50 pound hammer may bring $2500 to $3500 or more.

-Rebuildability: If it's all there, and no major castings are cracked or serously worn, it commands more $.
+-Rebuildability: If it's all there, and no major castings are cracked or serously worn, it commands more $.
 Less wear commands more $.
-In general, a Mayer Bros/Little Giant, 25 or 50 pound hammer in worn out, but rebuildable condiiton will bring $750 to $1100 in today's market.
+In general, a Mayer Bros/Little Giant, 25 or 50 pound hammer if worn out, but in rebuildable condiiton will bring $1000 in today's market.

 Location: These things weigh a lot, so the buyer will pay more if it's close to where he or she is located.
 There were a lot more of them sold in the midwest than on either coast, so people on the coasts will often pay more for them.